supremeimposter/My-Vault/DatabaseManagementSystem/Transaction-Management-and-Recovery/Transaction.md

 > [!definition] Concurrency Control
 > Database must go from one consistent state to another consistent state after concurrent execution of transactions.

+- Buffer in main memory is shared by transactions but each transactions have their own private temporary variables.

 ## Schedule
 > [!lecture] Lecture-5